Pieloaf/TwitchThings/README.md

 ![](imgs/reward-id.gif)

-Now take the string provided `{"command name here": {"text": "Text under gif goes here","Id": "Reward ID goes here"},` and insert your own details eg `{"cheesecake": {"text": "Cheesecake!","Id": "c367cf3d-0f97-4c08-a608-e380e660dc81"},`.
+Now take the string provided `,{"command name here": {"text": "Text under gif goes here","Id": "Reward ID goes here"}` and insert your own details eg `,{"cheesecake": {"text": "Cheesecake!","Id": "c367cf3d-0f97-4c08-a608-e380e660dc81"}`.
 Finally, in gifs.js paste the string at the end of the file just inside the last `}]` in the file and save it

 Now you can use !reload in chat to reload the overlay.
 From here you're all good to go.